 - You may only need to wear a wrist splint at night while you sleep.
 This helps reduce the swelling.
 If this does not help, you may need to wear the splint during the day as well.

 - Apply warm or cold compresses a few times during the day.

 For a recent injury:

 - Rest your wrist.
-Keep it elevated above the heart level.
+Keep it elevated above the heart level to reduce any swelling.

 - Apply an ice pack to the tender and swollen area.
 Wrap the ice in cloth.
 Do not place ice directly on the skin.
 Apply the ice for 10 to 15 minutes every hour for the first day and every 3 to 4 hours after that.

-- Take over-the-counter pain medicines, such as ibuprofen or acetaminophen.
+- Take over-the-counter pain medicines, such as ibuprofen, naproxen, or acetaminophen.
 Follow package instructions on how much to take.
 DO NOT take more than the recommended amount.

 - Ask your health care provider if it's OK to wear a splint for several days.
 Wrist splints can be purchased at many drugstores and medical supply stores.

 For non-infectious arthritis:

 - Do flexibility and strengthening exercises every day.
 Work with an occupational therapist to learn the best and safest exercises for your wrist.